 This music is more than 400 years old (!), and would have been heard by audiences contemporary with William Shakespeare.
 1600 is typically considered to be the end of the Renaissance and beginning of the Baroque in music.
 The music by Monteverdi and Gabrieli inevitably exhibits characteristics of both eras but most importantly they both developed bold innovations that would define the Baroque era so commonly associated with Vivaldi and Bach who lived more than a century later.

-As unlikely as this may seem, the music of Claudio Monteverdi would have struck the ears of his audiences at the time with effect similar the Beatles sound to audiences in 1960’s America.
+As unlikely as this may seem, the music of Claudio Monteverdi would have struck the ears of his audiences at the time with effect similar to the Beatles sound to audiences in 1960’s America.
 Monteverdi’s music was startlingly fresh, abandoning much of the formal discipline from the previous (15th) century—a‘pure science of relationships’ in the words of

 American musicologist Lewis Lockwood—in favor of emotionally expressive music that served the meaning of the text.
 In the case of Monteverdi’s madrigals, the music and text are achingly poignant, and one must hear this to appreciate the truth of this statement.